chain4travel/camino-docs/docs/validator-guides/add-validator-with-msig.md

 ### Signing the Pending Transaction

-Next, the other members of the multi-sig wallet need to log in to the wallet and sign the transaction.
+Next, the other members of the multisig wallet need to log in to the wallet and sign the transaction.
 The following screen shows what a member would see:

 <figure>